hgrano/HaXPath/README.md

 -- @name
 -- "as" is a type-level list of attributes used within the expression.
--- The "Member" constraint is used to show that the name attribute has been used, which is useful for type-checking that -- this attribute can in fact be present in the context in which it is used. name :: S.Member Name as => S.Text as name = S.at (Proxy :: Proxy Name)
+-- The "Member" constraint is used to show that the type Name is a member of "as".
+-- This constraint can then be used to verify that it is only used within the context of a node that can actually have -- the name attribute. name :: S.Member Name as => S.Text as name = S.at (Proxy :: Proxy Name)